jim-meyer/PrimeChallenge/README.md

 PrimeChallenge is a REST service that will calculate all the prime number between two integer values asynchronously.
 The caller can the poll the server for the results.
 If some caller has already made a request for a give start/end integer pair then future callers will get their answers very quickly since the results are cached in a redis server.

 ## Requirements
 This server was developed on Windows and hence the instructions for installing it and its prerequisites are tailoered to Windows.
-Getting this to run on Linux should be straightforward though since it's written in Python and relies on just a few Python pip modules that readily work on Linux as well as Windows.
+But I've included Linux info as well.

 Flask must be installed to run the web service.
 See http://flask.pocoo.org/docs/1.0/installation/.

 A redis server must also be available.
 Installation instructions are below if needed.

 ## Installation
+These instructions assume you've cloned the git repo to C:\git\PrimeChallenge on Windows or ~/git/PrimeChallenge on Linux.

 Create a Python virtual environment so the based python install isn't altered.

 On a Windows machine: